websight-io/docs/docs/docs/developers/development/dialogs/index.md

 ## Data structure
 The data structure depends on the `name` property.

-- In the simplest example property value is saved directly as a resource property.
+- In a simple example, a property value is saved directly as a resource property.
 ```json
 "title": {
   "sling:resourceType": "wcm/dialogs/components/textfield",